 In this era of globalisation, where all economies are interconnected, understanding the important stock market indices of other countries has become important.
-One of the most influential indices in the world is Germany’s DAX Index.
+One of the most influential indices in the world is Germany’s DAX Index, also known as the Deutscher Aktienindex.
 This index represents the 40 largest and most liquid German companies listed on the Frankfurt Stock Exchange.

 For many investors and traders seeking potential opportunities to trade in European markets, understanding how the DAX futures market operates may unlock potential opportunities to diversify their portfolios.

-In this article, we will learn about Germany’s stock market index: DAX, how it is calculated, admission to DAX, its historical performances and how to invest and trade in DAX.
+In this article, we will learn about Germany’s stock market index: DAX, how it is calculated, admission to DAX, its historical performances and how to invest in DAX from India.

 Table of contents